 - Tuning has in the past been hidden to make administration easier.
 This is changing.
 Now some vendors are allowing choice of instance types (CPU, RAM, SSD), data formats and partitioning, query prioritization, indexes, sorting and clustering

 - Choice of engine and node types to optimize performance for ETL or querying, and for different types of workloads.
 Unlike Snowflake, you can explicitly provision an engine as a small number of very large AWS instance types

-- Pricing where Firebolt charges a subscription based only on the amount of data you store.
-There is no markup on computing; customers only pay the AWS instance price for each running node.
-In addition, Firebolt supports spot instances, which can be 20%-30% of on demand instance prices.
+- Efficient, transparent pricing where Firebolt saves money my using a tenth of the resources and shows the cost for each AWS instance .
+In addition, Firebolt supports spot instances, which can be 15-30% of on demand instance prices.

 The combination of features has delivered up to 182x faster performance in benchmarks, and demonstrated sub-second performance at petabyte scale.
 Firebolt has also shown up to 10x lower cost and 30x price-performance advantage over Snowflake.